AdobeDocs/commerce-operations.en/help/configuration/reference/config-reference-systemxml.md

 ## Tabs // Sections // Groups // Fields

 In the `system.xml` file, it is possible to define four different types of entities, which are related to each other.
 The following section describes the relationship between tabs, sections, groups, and fields.
-The following screenshot displays the Magento 2 System Configuration in the Admin backend.
+The following screenshot displays the Commerce 2 System Configuration in the Admin backend.
 The red squares mark the different types that are defined in the `system.xml` file:

 ![Screenshot displaying a configured section in the Admin.](../../assets/configuration/magento2-system-configuration.png)